Comments from people who attended the webinar.

 Continuing, or continuous, professional development (CPD), can be broadly defined as any type of learning you undertake which increases your knowledge, understanding and experiences of a subject area or role.
 After attending the webinar you will receive a CPD certificate from The Centre for Male Psychology which will state the CPD in hours (rather than points).
 Attending this webinar does not qualify the learner to practice psychology, teach psychology, or imply to others that they are qualified to do so by virtue of having taken this webinar.
 As with all CPD, you will need to discuss specific eligibly criteria with your supervisor/HR manager regarding your specific profession.

-• I don't live in the UK, can I still buy this webinar?
+• Who can sign up for this webinar?
+I don't live in the UK, can I still buy this webinar?

 Anyone 18 years or older can take this webinar.
 You don’t need any formal qualifications as it is open to anyone with a genuine interest in helping men.
 We think it will however be of most benefit to those providing practitioner services.
 Please note however that this webinar is not intended to be used as a form of therapy.
 You will need to be able to take responsibility for your own learning and you will need to have access to, and be able to use either a phone, tablet, laptop, or desktop computer to access the webinar which is hosted on Thinkific and delivered by Zoom (see technical requirements in FAQ below).
+Yes, you can still buy this webinar if you don't live in the UK.
+Please note this webinar will be delivered in English and you may be charged a transaction fee by your card provider if paying in a different currency to GBP. *Pricing at the checkout is inclusive of any applicable taxes.

 • Why is the focus of this webinar on males?
 Is this webinar suitable for those wanting to find out more about Transgender Men or Transgender Women?

-• Whilst males and females are very similar in many ways. there are differences, and these differences can make all the difference.
+Whilst males and females are very similar in many ways. there are differences, and these differences can make all the difference.
 In recent decades, gender studies and women’s studies have focused mainly on women, or male issues from a feminist perspective.
 In recent years there has been significant increase in webinars and trainings focusing on transgender men and women.
 This webinar focuses specifically on the topic of men’s mental health from a male-friendly perspective.

 • I'm having trouble buying this webinar, who can I contact?

 If you are having technical problems with the Thinkific platform e.g., signing up, logging in, getting the page to load etc., or using zoom then in the first instance please look at the next FAQ (below) for details relating to technical questions.
-If after this you are still experiencing an issue, please contact us by emailing us at [email protected] providing as much information as possible on the issue.
+If after this you are still experiencing an issue, please contact us by emailing us at e-learning@centreformalepsychology.com providing as much information as possible on the issue.

 • What are the technical requirements for this webinar??